kkamagui/napper-for-tpm/README.md

 If you plug your USB storage and change a boot sequence to boot with it, you can see Napper's boot menu below and start Napper Live CD by selecting the first option.
 <center> <img src="image/napper_boot.png" alt="napper_boot_menu"/> </center>

 After the boot sequence, you can see the README.txt file on the desktop and Napper tool icon on the left dock bar.
 To check your system, please click the top icon of the dock bar and type `napper` for the password.
 Napper tool's `ID` and `password` are set to `napper`.
 While Napper tests your system, it will sleep your system and wake up.
-Therefore, you need to type a keyboard to wake your system up from ACPI S3 sleep state.
+Therefore, you need to type a keyboard to wake your system up from the ACPI S3 sleep state.
 <center> <img src="image/napper_run.png" alt="napper_run"/> </center>

 If your system has a TPM vulnerability, Napper will report a summary that your system is vulnerable below.
 If so, please move to Section 4 and share the summary to our project, Napper, through [Issue Report of Napper project](https://github.com/kkamagui/napper-for-tpm/issues) or [Website](https://kkamagui.github.io/).